joergflorin/EasyBulkMailer/README.md

 - Configuration of mail server and sending options as standard preferences (using of Java-Preferences API)
 - Platform independent (implemented with Java 8).

+The latest release can be downloaded from [here](https://github.com/joergflorin/EasyBulkMailer/releases).

 **Usage**

 This is just a first attempt, only the "mailing engine" is more or less implemented.
 Later in the progress I will add gui's